cryptosuviio/bp-kicker/README.md

 ## Read before use
 **This is a tool of last resort**: if you are able to re-register during the same rotation, anyone can immediately `unregprod` you again, since your `missed_blocks_per_rotation` would be over the `MISSED_BLOCKS_THRESHOLD`.
 If you want to re-register during the same rotation you were kicked from using the BP Kicker, you may want temporarily remove the `bpkicker` permission.
 See "*Disabling BP Kicker for your producer*" for detailed instructions.

-Also it's worth noting that on Telos `unregprod` can be called even when unregistered.
-This may lead to a ton of unregprod actions on your producer account after you have been kicked by the BP Kicker.
-However, this is only an aesthetic nuisance, since the caller pays for the resources, not you.

 **Use only if your producer is stable enough to benefit from this**.

 ## How BP Kicker works